phit3/large_scale_transformation_prediction/README.md

 You can also use a custom snapshot data set.
 Ensure that the snapshots are ordered in time and saved as numpy array in a numpy file (.npy) with the shape (snapshot, 1, height, width).
 Create a data folder in the root directory of the project and move your data set(s) there.

 Create a checkpoints folder and modify the config file (config.yaml) as needed.
 It contains an example config, which should be straight forward to adapt.
-At least the meta data of your dataset should be set accordingly: data_fname, data_min, data_max.
+At least the file name base (data_fname) of your dataset should be set accordingly.

 Exectue the LSTP procedure by running the main.py script.